EmilAnker89/how-to-git-terraform/README.md

 Since we told git to track changes to README.md (which also includes keeping track of whether it exists or not), we are now being told that if we commit the current "staged changes", this commit will contain the creation of the file *README.md*

-So what would happen if I now modify the file?
+So what would happen if we now modify the file?
 Let's find out:

 ```
 echo "blabla" >> README.md